|Host Institution:||Semester, Summer and Academic Year Programs:

 A Weekend in The Netherlands (overnight excursion) – Enjoy a weekend full of exploration of your host country!
 Students will explore their choice of political or cultural highlights in The Hauge, take a stroll through Dutch culture at the open air museum Zaanse Schans and bond with the group over the creation of their very own Delft blue tile and their first road trip together.

-A Weekend in Paris (overnight excursion) – Take a weekend with the students in your program to explore all that the city of light has to offer!
+Paris, France (overnight excursion) – Take a weekend with the students in your program to explore all that the city of light has to offer!
 Indulge in the cuisine, experience the rich architectural and artistic beauty, and taste one of the plethora of cultures which exist across Europe.

 The summer program includes 1 day excursion.
 Destination varies by term.
 Please check your Program Calendar prior to departure for confirmation of excursion date/location.